 Problem Solving: Upon completion of the General Studies Program at WLU, students will be able to apply appropriate concepts and methods to analyze, evaluate, and interpret problems before implementing a suitable strategy.

-Cultural Awareness: Upon completion of the General Studies Program at WLU, students will have a richer understanding of the human condition through investigation, appreciation, and evaluation of the aesthetic, historical, philosophical and literary dimensions of a variety of cultures.
+Self and Cultural Awareness: Upon completion of the General Studies Program at WLU, students will reflect objectively on the human condition through investigation, appreciation, and evaluationof the products, perceptions, expressions, and interrelationships of various cultures.

 West Liberty has developed rubrics for the assessment of general studies, and these rubrics are implemented into the University Assessment Data Management System, LiveText.
 Initial data is collected, and the process is on-going.